MarkJelic/TEC-1G/ROMs/DIAGs/readme.md

 Code should assemble with most Z80 assemblers with little to no modification.

 Burn the resulting binary into a ROM and plug into the ROM socket of the 1G, power up and enjoy.

+### todo
+- GLCD also test/demo
+- redo matrix code for proper debounce
+- The LCD does not have a " \ " character.
+Produces the Yen symbol instead.
+Possible remap/custom char ?
+- display CART signature string (risky?)
+[BFFFh must be 0]
+- RAM test detects and does not overwtite it's own buffers
+- 2 joysticks to be tested
+- ram test to include EXPAND to check for full 64k (i.e. block wrapping checks; 8k RAM chip detect)
+- add debugger stuff on a hotkey

+- bitDump & hexSeg routines exist but not presently used.
+Saving for possible future need.